-If you have suffered a physical injury while on the job, or developed a mental condition or occupational disease due to working conditions, you may have a claim for worker's compensation benefits.
-Filing a claim, unfortunately, does not always mean that you will receive the full extent of benefits to which you are entitled.
-You may need an attorney to assert your rights under Wisconsin’s worker's compensation laws.
+Have you suffered a serious injury while on the job or developed a mental condition or occupational disease due to working conditions?
+If so, then you may have a claim for workers' compensation benefits; however, filing a workers' comp claim does not guarantee that you will receive the full extent of benefits to which you are entitled.

-The benefits to which you may be entitled in a worker's compensation case include:
+In Milwaukee, the benefits to which you may be entitled in a workers' compensation case include:

-- Physical and rehabilitative therapy, if prescribed by a healthcare provider.
+- Physical & Rehabilitative Therapy – If prescribed by a healthcare provider.

-Worker's compensation is not like a personal injury case.
-If a third party contributed to your injuries at work, it is to your advantage to talk to an attorney at The Previant Law Firm, S.C. about a possible personal injury claim.
-This may open the door to additional compensation, for emotional trauma, the full reimbursement of lost wages, loss of all future earnings, and more.
+Workers' compensation is not like a personal injury case.
+If a third party (not connected to your employer or company) contributed to your injuries at work, then it is to your advantage to talk to an attorney at The Previant Law Firm, S.C. about a possible personal injury claim.
+This may open the door to additional compensation for emotional trauma, the full reimbursement of lost wages, loss of all future earnings, and more.

-If your worker's compensation claim has been denied, you can file an appeal.
-Either the injured worker or the insurance company may appeal the worker's compensation decision of an administrative law judge (ALJ).
+You can file an appeal if your workers' compensation claim has been denied.
+Either the injured worker or the insurance company may appeal the workers' compensation decision of an administrative law judge (ALJ).